-5. We reduced or stopped your coverage for a certain service, and you disagree with our decision.
+4. Your coverage for a certain service is being reduced or stopped and you disagree with our decision.

-What you can do: You can appeal our decision to reduce or stop the service.
-Go to Section 8.11 for information on making an appeal.
+What you can do: You can appeal the plan's decision to reduce or stop the service.

 NOTE: If the coverage that will be stopped is for hospital care, read section 8.14 to find out more.

 In all cases where we tell you that behavioral health care you have been getting will be stopped, use the information in Section 8.7 as your guide for what to do.